Liked these great recommendations? Don’t lose them! Click to save on the free Urbaniser app.

 A slightly chichi Hammersmith outfit set in a converted pub with a very pretty (and very giant) terraced garden space.
 The star feature here is the retractable roof that shields outdoor drinkers from the elements – a pretty irresistible sell when it starts chucking buckets at beer o'clock.
 Another strong lure?
-The tasty food on offer at the various pop-up stalls that trade here – this season, it’s burgers from Filth & Co, Latin street food from Boludo or Neapolitan pizzas from Nonna Madonna.
-They’re even kind enough to keep the footie fans away from the other punters with a dedicated ‘sports room’ that features a giant TV tuned exclusively to whichever big game is on.
+The tasty food on offer at the various pop-up stalls that trade here – this season, it’s burgers from Filth & Co, Neapolitan pizzas from Nonna Madonna, or sushi, bao and dumplings from Temaki Bros.
+Keep an eye on their calendar for special seasonal events too; from bottomless bank holiday brunches, to summer DJ parties, there’s more to The Prince than your average local boozer.

 14 Lillie Road, West Brompton